 Pick up the trail at the northeast corner of the lot, where it descends immediately to Corral Creek.
 Hop over the creek and hike through a small marsh, before turning left and heading in to the canyon.
 Alders and willows provide some rare shade as you come to a fork, 0.17 miles from the start.
 This is the beginning of the loop.
 To the left, the trail continues up the canyon, while to the right it heads south wrapping up the terrace to the east.

 To avoid spending half the hike looking over your shoulder, continue up the trail to the left.
-You will pass the remains of an old chimney (perhaps this canyon isn’t as pristine as it claims) and begin switching up the east side of the canyon.
+Pass the remains of an old chimney (perhaps this canyon isn’t as pristine as it claims) and begin switching up the east side of the canyon.
 Tall grasses act like saloon doors that must be brushed away as you hike.
 Definitely wear long pants on this one.

 Looking up Corral Canyon

-The views improve, both up canyon and down, as the trail climbs to its highest elevation of 525 feet at the north end of the loop.
+The views improve, both up canyon and down, as the trail climbs to its highest elevation of 550 feet at the north end of the loop.
 The trail then makes a U turn heading-south to what is labeled on the map as an overlook.
-There is a nice view up and down the coast from this shelf on the ridge, 1.5-miles from the bottom of the loop.
+Take in a nice view up and down the coast from this shelf on the ridge, 1.5-miles from the bottom of the loop.
 The turnoff also connects to a footpath that makes a straight shot up the ridge toward Puerco Motorway and Mesa Peak.
 Step out and enjoy the view here, then return to the trail.

 The view from the overlook

 Below the overlook comes the most scenic stretch of the hike as the hillside of purple sage gives way to the curving coast of Malibu.
-A quarter mile below the overlook, you will pass the bottom of that path headed straight up the ridge toward Puerco Motorway and Mesa Peak.
-The trail descends to the east, then swings back toward the canyon.
+A quarter mile below the overlook, pass the bottom of that path headed straight up the ridge toward Puerco Motorway and Mesa Peak.
+The trail descends to the east and then swings back toward the canyon.

 Returning to the trailhead